hannahker/hannahker.com/content/posts/html-post.md

   )
 ```

-Follow [this](https://hannahker.github.io/casa-gis/leaflet-maps/mtl-murals.html) link to check out the full interactive version of this map and take a look at the [full code](https://github.com/hannahker/casa-gis/blob/master/leaflet-maps/leaflet-mapping.R) on GitHub.
+Follow [this](https://hannahker.github.io/casa-gis/leaflet-maps/mtl-murals.html) link to check out the full interactive version of this map.
 Some of this code is adapted from Chapter 2 of our CASA0005 [practical book](https://andrewmaclachlan.github.io/CASA0005repo/).

+---

+*Check out the full code for this exercise [here](https://github.com/hannahker/casa-gis/blob/master/leaflet-maps/leaflet-mapping.R)*